gfwilliams/EspruinoSerialTerminal/README.md

 ----------------------------
 * Some kind of arrangement so projects on the Espruino site could immediately be loaded
 * Implement the STM32 bootloader protocol so you can flash Espruino over the internet!
-* Use the Mozilla sound API to fake a serial port over the Audio Link
+* Use the Mozilla sound API to fake a serial port over the Audio Link for non-Chrome devices